Engineering Journal

 Symptom

-Extracted HTML contained unexpected <hr class="pdf-divider"> elements inside what should have been paragraph text.
-On documents with decorative horizontal rules near body text, dividers were being inserted mid-paragraph.
+Extracted HTML contained unexpected horizontal rule elements inside what should have been paragraph text.
+On documents with decorative horizontal lines near body copy, lines that visually separated sections were being inserted mid-paragraph instead of between blocks.

 return segments.hLines.filter(seg => {